larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Of course you know.
 It's a simplification to have
 just a toy toy doned OK now.
-Here is some kind of a math maxima thing, and the question is which one is it?
+Here is some kind of a math Macsyma thing, and the question is which one is it?
 As we were.
 Discussing the other day, there's.
 There's basically two